 Pause and reflect

-Reflect on the following questions to insure you are becoming spiritually aware.
+Reflect on the following questions to ensure you are becoming spiritually aware.
 If you are having difficulty, reread this study, and reexamine the questions before moving on – until you sense an increase in your spiritual awareness:

 - Spiritual awareness is about seeing the world spiritually, getting beyond “the superficial view that human resistance is responsible for our difficulties.”
 What relationships or events can you change your perspective on because of this realization?
 How would you live differently if you embraced this perspective in your day-to-day life?
 (Ephesians 6:10-12)